co1ncidence/co1ncidence.github.io/mysite/content/posts/bash-basics-for-nubs.md

   - **.cache/**: this is where all of your users program's store their cache files
   - **.config/**: this is where all of your user-specific configuration files are stored
-  - **.local/**: this is the same (in terms of function) as the **/usr/** folder but for your current user only It is important to get to know your home folder well and to keep it nice and tidy, it is basically your "workspace" on a Linux system
+  - **.local/**: this is the same (in terms of function) as the **/usr/** folder but for your current user only It is important to get to know your home folder well and to keep it nice and tidy, it is basically your main "workspace" on a Linux system

 `/lib/ and /lib64`: